 COMPONENT INTRODUCTION PURCHASE LINK

-Arduino Uno R4 Minima -
+SunFounder R3 Board

 Breadboard

 Jumper Wires

 Resistor

 LED

-• You can open the file 2.1.fading.ino under the path of 3in1-kit\learning_project\2.analogWrite\ 2.1.fading.

-• Or copy this code into Arduino IDE.
+- You can open the file 2.1.fading.ino under the path of 3in1-kit\basic_project\2.analogWrite\2.1.fading. - Or copy this code into Arduino IDE. - Or upload the code through the Arduino Web Editor.